 Keep Your Project Moving Forward With Permits

 Purchasing land also means entering into a set of rules and obligations.
 Often, those rules can create barriers in the way of your development or operations.
-Obtaining a land use permit may allow you to bypass these obstacles while still remaining compliant with the law.
+Obtaining land use permits in Oregon may allow you to bypass these obstacles while still remaining compliant with the law.

 The Law Office of Frank Hammond LLC offers experienced counsel for permit applications, modifications, renewals and permitting disputes.
 As an experienced land use permitting team, we know which actions to take to open opportunities for our clients.